Physics Modules

 reconstruct = plm # pcm, plm, ppm

 By default, each dust species represents a dust fluid at a fixed particle size.
+To specify the sizes of each species, artemis offers several options including direct specification (as in the previous example), reading a text file, or uniform and log-uniform distrubtions.

 N-Body Dynamics